Alyth: Community facilities

+Alyth Town Hall is managed along with two other public halls in Alyth by the Alyth Halls Committee operating under a Constitution & Management Agreement with Perth & Kinross Council.
+The people of Alyth began raising money to build ‘a handsome town hall’ in 1884.
+The foundation stone was laid by the Earl of Airlie on 2 September 1886 and Alyth Town Hall opened on 29 April 1887.
+Designed by Andrew Heiton of Perth, The Hall is built from local redstone with white freestone at all the corners and windows.

 Alyth has a public library, run by Perth & Kinross Council.

 Health and medical services in Alyth are provided by NHS Scotland via Alyth Health Centre.
 There is also a dental practice operating as Infinityblu Dental Care.

-The Diamond Jubilee Park, containing a recreation ground and children's play park, was gifted to the people of Alyth by the then Earl of Airlie to mark Queen Victoria’s Diamond Jubilee in 1897.
+The Diamond Jubilee Park, containing a recreation ground and children's play park, was gifted to the people of Alyth by the then Earl of Airlie to mark Queen Victoria's Diamond Jubilee in 1897.
 It includes a football pitch which is home to Alyth Amateur Football Club.
 The park is managed by Perth & Kinross Council.
 In 2022, a community initiative raised £60,000 to build a new 665-metre multi-user path around the Park.
 Nearby, on the bank of Alyth Burn, is Mill Street Park containing another play-park for young children.

+Millhaugh, a former sawmill and industrial site on the banks of the Alyth Burn, was acquired by Alyth Development Trust on behalf of the community in 2024 and converted into an outdoor space for community events.

-There is an extensive network of 'core footpaths' in and around Alyth maintained by Perth & Kinross Council.
+There is an extensive network of 'core footpaths' in and around Alyth designated by Perth & Kinross Council, and maintained in large part by the Alyth Path Network – a group of volunteers dedicated to maintaining and promoting local country paths.

 Alyth Hill is owned by the Scottish Government.
 It is mostly open to the public and managed by Forestry Scotland.
 An active voluntary group, the Alyth Hill Users' Group, represents the community's interests on the Hill, managing both the Community Orchard they established in 2011 and the Alyth Community Woodland established by the Forestry Commission in 2007.